jacobandrean/iOSExerciseBNI/README.md

-Note: **Please use iOSExerciseBNI.zip**, due to some modules might be missing because of submodule reference gone wrong
+Note: **Please use iOSExerciseBNI.zip** due to some modules is missing because of submodule reference gone wrong.
+I'm sorry, due to time constraint I haven't fixed it yet